fabiancruzcs/CTF-Writeups/Warmups/That's Not My Base.md

 ### Thought Process:
 At first glance, the text from the CTF prompt caught my attention, prompting me to search for an open-source tool online to decode it.

-I used `CyberChef`, which provides various decoding techniques.
+I used `CyberChef,` which provides various decoding techniques.
 After trying several methods, I discovered that the text was encoded in Base92.

 <p align="center">CyberChef Tool:</p>
 <p align="center">